Help

 Nationality: German

-Jakob Ludwig Felix Mendelssohn Bartholdy born and widely known as Felix Mendelssohn, was a German composer, pianist, organist and conductor of the early Romantic period.
+Jakob Ludwig Felix Mendelssohn Bartholdy widely known as Felix Mendelssohn, was a German composer, pianist, organist and conductor of the early Romantic period.
 Mendelssohn's compositions include symphonies, concertos, piano music, organ music and chamber music.
-His best-known works include the overture and incidental music for A Midsummer Night's Dream, the Italian Symphony, the Scottish Symphony, the oratorio St. Paul, the oratorio Elijah, the overture The Hebrides, the mature Violin Concerto and the String Octet.
-The melody for the Christmas carol "Hark!
+His best-known works include the overture and incidental music for A Midsummer Night's Dream (which includes his "Wedding March"), the Italian and Scottish Symphonies, the oratorios St. Paul and Elijah, the Hebrides Overture, the mature Violin Concerto, the String Octet, and the melody used in the Christmas carol "Hark!
+The Herald Angels Sing".

 Popular Works: Mendelssohn